MamathaGowd64/Devtinder/notes.md

 -create user schema methods for get JWT token and password encryption, validate -introducing the express router
 -creating seperate folder  for routers
+-created connection request schema
+-$or and $and query
+-read more about logical queries
+-why should not create more indexes into databases -why do we need index
+-advantages and disadvantages of index
+-reading article about index

+-Thought process of get and post
+-read about ref and populate in mongoose database -create get /users/requests/received